-So can a bath help a cold?
-While there is no cure for the common cold, the steam from a hot bath might make you feel better by loosening mucus and clearing nasal passages.
-Adding essential oils like peppermint and tea tree oil can boost the impact of the hot bath and provide additional decongestion.
-However, if you also have fever or flu, then the recommendation is to bathe or shower in lukewarm water but not hot.
+While there is no cure for the common cold, the steam from a hot bath can loosen mucus and clear nasal passages.
+Adding peppermint and tea tree essential oils can provide additional decongestion.
+However, if you also have fever or flu, then bathe in lukewarm—not hot—water.

 Not every bath is equally as effective at helping relieve cold symptoms.
 Read on for tips on how to maximize the decongesting powers of your bath.